afunnydev/planiselect/content/_index.en.md

 ---
-title: Planiselect Inc. | Installation of computer networks
+title: Planiselect | Installation of computer networks
 identifiant: home
 description: "We are specialists in the installation of computer networks: category 5, category 5e, category 6 structured cabling and optic fiber."